Fedict/sdg-playground/linkrepo/README.md

-# Link repo tools
+# Link repository tools

 Automate the exchange of links to information on several regional/national pages to the EU link repository tool.

-## Exporting / publishing data from existing sites
+## Export / publish links to information, from existing sites

 ### For Drupal 7/8 websites